 To make a solution that amateur footballers could afford without compromising functionality and positioning accuracy, TRACKTICS partnered with u-blox and its GNSS hardware.
 The result is the TRACKTICS tracker in a comfortable waistbelt .

 Our experts are here to answer your questions about this case study.

 Contact us and we'll be in touch as soon as possible:

-Having considered the options, Tracktics determined that, rather than using a more costly high precision positioning receiver, the optimal solution for their specific needs would be to deploy a basic multi-constellation GNSS chipset from u-blox and augment its positioning capabilities with data from acceleration, magnetic field, and rotation rate sensors.
+Having considered the options, TRACTICS determined that, rather than using a more costly high precision positioning receiver, the optimal solution for their specific needs would be to deploy a basic multi-constellation GNSS chipset from u-blox and augment its positioning capabilities with data from acceleration, magnetic field, and rotation rate sensors.
 In addition, they utilized the chipset's auxiliary data streams plus well-designed algorithms to make the data more accurate.

-By applying software-based logic to the data received from the u-blox chipset, Tracktics was able to bring continuous positioning accuracy down to half a meter, enough to provide sufficient data points for meaningful analysis.
-Rather than relying on cellular data transmission, Tracktics opted for Wi-Fi or Bluetooth to transfer data collected by the device to each player’s phone, tablet, or PC, where performance activity, recommendations, and rewards are presented within an app.
+By applying software-based logic to the data received from the u-blox chipset, TRACKTICS was able to bring continuous positioning accuracy down to a meter , (in good environments) enough to provide sufficient data points for meaningful analysis.
+TRACKTICS opted for Wi-Fi to transfer data collected by the device to each player’s phone, tablet, or PC, where performance activity, recommendations, and rewards are presented within an app.

 Their affordable solution is available to anyone who wants to improve their performance - just like the pros.

 For a reliable and cost-effective GNSS solution, Tracktics partnered with u-blox.